julianchurchill/text-adventure-editor/README.md

 done
 ====

+DONE - [FEATURE] Add labels for location, item and exit fields DONE - [FEATURE] Locations have an items list
 DONE - [FEATURE] Exits list has delete button by each exit to delete from model DONE - [FEATURE] Add exit button to create an exit DONE - [FEATURE] Location save button saves edited exit properties